foliant-docs/docs/src/tutorials/full_docker.md

 After reading the previous section, you now may have just one dream: how great would it be if I never needed to configure and install anything, and it would just work out of the box.

-That was exactly our dream when Foliant started growing, so we've come up with a **Full Foliant Docker Image**, which has all the dependencies pre-installed.
+That was exactly our dream when Foliant started growing, so we’ve come up with a **Full Foliant Docker Image**, which has all the dependencies pre-installed.
 Not just backends and preprocessors, but all the open-source tools, which are used by them (except some proprietary tools like Oracle instant client).

-It has [Pandoc](https://pandoc.org/) with [TexLive](https://tug.org/texlive/) for building beautiful and most complex PDFs, it has the most recent [Slate](https://github.com/slatedocs/slate) static site generator with all the headache of installing Ruby dependencies already solved for you, it even has a [PostgreSQL](https://www.postgresql.org/) client if you ever need to generate docs for your database.
+It has [Pandoc](https://pandoc.org/) with [TexLive](https://tug.org/texlive/) for building beautiful and most complex PDFs, it has the most recent [Slate](https://github.com/slatedocs/slate/) static site generator with all the headache of installing Ruby dependencies already solved for you, it even has a [PostgreSQL](https://www.postgresql.org/) client if you ever need to generate docs for your database.

 We keep the image up to date, and all new features that Foliant gets, shortly appear in there, so the only thing you should worry about is updating this image from time to time.

 But there is a disk space issue.
-You see, since we've included almost everything you will ever need to use full Foliant's potential, the image had grown up to 2.5GB in compressed size and 6.5GB in unpacked form.
-That's mostly due to the TexLive package and some other bulky dependencies.
+You see, since we’ve included almost everything you will ever need to use full Foliant’s potential, the image had grown up to 2.5GB in compressed size and 6.5GB in unpacked form.
+That’s mostly due to the TexLive package and some other bulky dependencies.
 All that will require decent Internet Bandwidth and some free disk space to download, which should not be that big of an issue in the modern world.
-If you prefer more compact installations, please, refer to the [Quickstart](https://foliant-docs.github.io/docs/quickstart/) where we show how to work with slimmer Foliant images.
+If you prefer more compact installations, please, refer to the <link src="../quickstart.md" title="Quickstart">Quickstart</link> where we show how to work with slimmer Foliant images.

-But enough introductions, let's make it work!
+But enough introductions, let’s make it work!

 # Getting Docker